MonashDataFluency/intro-to-tensorflow/README.md

 `tf.InteractiveSession()` classes to restrict CPU usage to only two CPUs by default, which allows the training to occur on shared infrastructure (e.g. JupyterHub) in a classroom whilst mitigating the potential for performance degradation incurred with students simultaneously training their models.
+It also resets the numpy and TensorFlow random seeds to help keep the results as reproducible as possible.
 The reason for modifying these classes over providing an appropriate TensorFlow configuration object is simply to ensure no extraneous setup tasks detract from the core objectives of the coursework.

 # Installing
 The `TutorialSupport` package can be installed via pip using the following command